LTUC/amman-dotnet-401d2/Curriculum/Class12/Resources/Databases.md

-Using the information you received above, create a database schema that will accurately represent the data that will be held and accessed for this student enrollment system for the school.
+Using the information you received above, create a database ERD that will accurately represent the data that will be held and accessed for this student enrollment system for the school.

-### Create a Database Schema
+### Create a Database ERD

-Together, In class, create a database schema given a problem domain
+Together, In class, create a database ERD given a problem domain